ying-teaching/rn/docs/ch03/README.md

 The common practice is to use `StyleSheet.create` define several styles for subcomponents in one place.

+All dimensions such as `width` and `height` in React Native are unitless, and represent density-independent pixels.

 The [RN style document](https://reactnative.dev/docs/style) has a style example.

 ## Layout with Flexbox